Multivariate Analytic Combinatorics for Cost Constrained Channels: Main Results

-The degree of the polynomial $\Pi_{G,v,i}(t)$ is equal to the multiplicity of the root $x_i$ minus one. \end{thm} \Cref{ex:variable:length:exact} illustrates that the polynomials $\Pi_{G,v,i}(t)$ can easily be computed with a partial fraction decomposition of the generating function.
+The degree of the polynomial $\Pi_{G,v,i}(t)$ is equal to the multiplicity of the root $x_i$ minus one, in its defining equation. \end{thm} The polynomials $\Pi_{G,v,i}(t)$ can easily be computed with a partial fraction decomposition of the generating function \cite{flajolet_analytic_2009}.